ryanatkn/gro/src/docs/slop/filer.md

 - External files (outside watched paths) are tracked but handled differently
 - The complete filesystem mirror enables fast queries without filesystem access
 - Symlink resolution is cached to avoid repeated filesystem calls
+- Deleted disknodes are moved to a tombstone cache with FIFO eviction (default limit: 500)

 ### parent-child relationships